learn-co-curriculum/reading-ios-nsdictionary/README.md

 ## What is an NSDictionary?

 An NSDictionary is an Objective-C object that stores a series of "key / value pairs."
 What is a key / value pair you might ask?
-Simply put, a key / value pair is two objects, most often, with the "key" object being a string (though it may be any of the property list objects.)
-It is efficiently searched by the key.
+Simply put, a key / value pair is two objects, most often, with the "key" object being a string (though it may be any of the property list objects (see below.)
+An NSDictionary is efficiently searched by the key.

-## Creating an NSDictionary

 A simple example you might consider is a basic contact list.
 A contact list consists of a series of names, and a series of phone numbers.
+It is standard to look up a phone number by a key, the contact's name.

+Simply put, a property list objects are: `NSString`, `NSNumber`, `NSArray`, `NSDictionary`, `NSDate`, `NSData`.

+## Creating an NSDictionary

+Let's move ahead with the example of a contact list.
 (For now, that will be all the contact info we have.)
 A dictionary creates pairs for these names and numbers such that we can search for a phone number, given a contact's name.
 Here is a sample of what an NSDictionary would look like.
 (We'll store our phone numbers as strings initially as well.)

 ```
 NSDictionary *contactDictionary = @{@"Marc Bevilaqua":@"212-555-1212",